 In accordance with the Clery Act, the definitions of certain sexual violence terms under Massachusetts law are included below.
-The Student Sexual Misconduct Policy includes more expansive definitions of behavior prohibited under the Student Code of Conduct, as well the University's definitions of consent and incapacitation, and these definitions may differ from those below.
+The Title IX Harassment Policy and the Student Sexual Misconduct Policy include definitions of conduct prohibited under those policies, as well the University's definitions of consent and incapacitation, and these definitions may differ from those below.